tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

 scaffolding, do the C API call, and then take down the scaffolding.

 For example, the C API is centered around `PyObject` pointers.
-PyPy does not normally use `PyObject`s.
-It has to allocate a `PyObject`, make it point into the PyPy heap, call the C API function, and then (potentially) free the `PyObject`.
+PyPy does not use `PyObject`s in the normal execution of Python code.
+When it interacts with C API code, it has to allocate a `PyObject`, make it point into the PyPy heap, call the C API function, and then (potentially) free the `PyObject`.
 (This ignores GIL stuff and exception checking, which is also an issue.)

 <figure style="display: block; margin: 0 auto;">
     <object class="svg" type="image/svg+xml" data="/assets/img/python-capi-box.svg">